-Commentary is a forum for responses, elaborations, and reflections on material published in Cultural Anthropology.
-The journal editors welcome submissions of short manuscripts (1000 words or less) for consideration.
-Send your manuscripts to email@example.com.
+Commentary was a forum for responses, elaborations, and reflections on material published in Cultural Anthropology.

 In this Commentary essay, Ender Ricart responds to the Theorizing the Contemporary series, "The Politics of Ontology," edited by Martin Holbraad and Morten Axel Pedersen.
 This is an abbreviated version of a longer response piece.
 Please email firstname.lastname@example.org for the full critical essay.

 Ontological anthropologists have moved beyond reflexive anthropology because they are fully aware and intentionally involved in choosing which analytic they use and apply, knowing that the choice is directly related to and critically affects what they will be able to see and explore in the field.
 An analytic is not unlike a visual illusion or ambiguous image: to borrow from Wittgenstein’s example, both a duck and a rabbit can be seen, but always one or the other, never both at the same time.
 This is not to say that the ontological anthropologist arbitrarily chooses which analytic to employ.
 There is a dialogue, a mutual exchange, between the analyzer and the analyzed, which leads some analytics to be more suited than others for particular situations.
 The ontological anthropologist recognizes that, whichever analytical lens is assumed will, in turn, release certain kinds of shapes and forces in our field of analysis (thinking along lines with Heidegger’s Gestell).
 This is why politics and ontology should not be conflated into a politics of ontology, because the political is but one ontology among many, and one ontological analytic that may be suited to some situations but not others.